Introduction

 }

-return useBiometry;
+return useBiometry

 const keyName = promptKeyName();

-// request the token password
+// request token PIN code or password for saving in IndexedDB

 const password = promptPassword();